ratnesh-kadam/responsive-add-ons/readme.txt

 4. Your website is ready

 == Changelog ==
+= 2.1.0 - 26th November 2019 =
+* Fix - Fatal Error when Analytics SDK is included in more than two plugins installed on same instance

 = 2.0.9 - 15th November 2019 =
 * Added - Feedback form on plugin deactivation